 NB: you don’t want to develop the gluten too much here; the rolling out of the dough later will develop the gluten and give structure to the final croissants

 (2) Flatten the dough into a rough rectangle.
 Wrap it well in clingfilm and pop the dough on a flat surface such as a small baking tray.
 Pop this inside a plastic bag and refrigerate overnight.

 NB: the overnight chilling not only chills the dough right down, it allows the yeast to activate just enough to allow very slow fermentation – and this is where a lot of the flavour comes from.

 (3) Shape the butter into a thin square that is about 20cm by 20cm by bashing it lightly with a rolling pin between two sheets of baking parchment.
 Chill the butter until you are ready to encase it in the dough.

 NB: this can be done in advance, and I often make up several squares of butter and pop them in the freezer to use when I want to make croissants: in which case, I just defrost them before using.

-(4) Put the dough into the freezer for about 15 minutes to cool down even further.
-Meanwhile, remove the butter from the fridge to soften up just enough to be flexible and not at all brittle.
+(4) Remove the butter from the fridgefor about 15 minutes, depending on the room temperature, to soften up just enough to be flexible and not at all brittle.
+Meanwhile, transfer the dough from the fridge to the freezer for about 15 minutes while the butter gets to the text texture.
 To test the butter is at the right texture, bend a corner over: if it snaps, it is too firm, in which case leave it at room temperature just until it can bend easily without snapping.

 (5) Roll out the dough on a lightly floured surface to a rectangle that is just wider than the butter square and just over twice as long.
 It should roll out very easily given the coldness of the dough.